dOrgTech/compound-sdk/README.md

 # Compound SDK

-NodeJS Library to interact with Compound Governance ecosystem, specifically with the Governor Alpha and Comp contracts
+NodeJS Library to interact with the Compound Governance ecosystem, specifically with the Governor Alpha and Comp contracts.

-The objective of this SDK is to facilitate the development of new software based on Compound protocol; since it makes the developer to just focus on the UI
+This SDK makes it easier to develop new tools on top of the Compound protocol by allowing developers to just focus on the UI.

 ## Architecture

-The current SDK is made of three main components which are: Protocol wrapper and the Governor Alpha and Comp implementation.
+The SDK is composed of the protocol wrapper, Governor Alpha, and Comp implementation.

 <p float="center">
   <img src="./docs/main-comunication.png" width="60%"/>